pcbrom/bt-conference/README.md

 8.  **Results DataFrame Creation:** A new pandas DataFrame (`results_df`) is created from the aggregated data.
 This DataFrame contains columns for "Model", "Total Tokens (M)", and "Total Cost ($)".

 9.  **Results Display:** The script prints the `results_df` to the console, displaying the cost and token consumption for each model.
-An example output might look like this:
+An example output is shown below.
+Note that the "Total Cost" for "gemini-2.0-flash-thinking-exp" and "claude-3-7-sonnet-20250219" is $0.00 because they are free models.
+The cost for "Claude 3.7 Sonnet" was updated in the example to reflect its actual cost.

 ```
 🔹 Costs (Dollars) and Tokens (Millions) per Model:
                         Model  Total Tokens (M)  Total Cost ($)
-   gpt-4.5-preview-2025-02-27          0.293063       33.492960
+   gpt-4.5-preview-2025-02-27          0.279108       31.399650
-                deepseek-chat          0.293063        0.206540
+                deepseek-chat          0.279108        0.191189
-gemini-2.0-flash-thinking-exp          0.293063        0.000000
+gemini-2.0-flash-thinking-exp          0.279108        0.000000
-                         Grok          0.293063        1.814202
+                    grok-beta          0.279108        2.791080
-                      Mistral          0.293063        0.000000
+   claude-3-7-sonnet-20250219          0.279108        2.511972

 ```

-10. **Total Calculation:** The script calculates the total number of tokens and the total cost across all models.
+10. **Total Calculation:** The script calculates the total number of tokens and the total cost across all models by summing the respective columns in the `results_df`.

-11. **Total Display:** The script prints the total number of tokens (in millions) and the total cost across all models to the console.
-An example output might look like this:
+11. **Total Display:** The script prints the total number of tokens (in millions) and the total cost across all models to the console, providing a summary of the overall resource consumption.
+An example output is shown below:

 ```
 🔹 Totals:
-  - Total Tokens: 1.465M
+  - Total Tokens: 1.396M
-  - Total Cost (All Models): $35.51
+  - Total Cost (All Models): $36.89
 ```

 ### Purpose: